Los Angeles Metro: Fares and fare collection

 The base fare for Metro services, including local and express buses and Metro Rail, is $1.75.
-Metro introduced daily and weekly fare caps in July 2023, replacing daily, weekly, and monthly passes.
-With fare capping, the cost of each trip is credited towards the cost of a daily or weekly unlimited pass, automatically ensuring that all passengers pay the lowest fare possible.
+Metro introduced daily and 7-day fare caps in July 2023, replacing upfront rolling daily and 7-day passes, while rolling 30-day passes were axed entirely, and as a result, the only unlimited travel options available are the daily and 7-day fare caps.
+With fare capping, the cost of each trip is credited towards the cost of a daily or 7-day unlimited pass, automatically ensuring that all passengers pay the lowest fare possible.
 Discounted or free fares are available for seniors, disabled individuals, Medicare recipients, low-income individuals, and students.

 The primary method of payment for Metro fares is the TAP card, a contactless stored-value card.
-TAP cards are valid on Metro buses and trains, and on 25 other transit agencies in Los Angeles County.
+TAP cards are valid on Metro buses and trains, and on 26 other transit agencies in Los Angeles County.
 TAP cards are required for Metro Rail trips, free bus transfers, and fare capping; however, single-ride bus fares can still be paid in cash.
 TAP cards can be purchased at station fare machines, local vendors, online, and at Metro Customer Care Centers.

+Before the start of the 2026 World Cup, Metro has also allowed contactless payment for bus and train fares, along with other participating LA County transit services.

 Fare gates are installed at all B, C, D and K Line stations, along with select A and E Line stations.
 Fare gates were added after 2007 to reduce fare evasion.
 At the time, the decision was criticized for its cost and perceived ineffectiveness.

 K-12 and community college students who attend participating schools within the Los Angeles Area can enroll in the Metro's GoPass program, cutting the already discounted fares to unlimited free rides for such students.
 The program is not limited to LA Metro services, and is accepted by 15 other transit systems in Los Angeles County.
 The program began as a two-year pilot program in 2021, was granted a one-year extension then was announced as permanent in April 2024.